Should You Refinance Your Loan?

 Checklist Before You Sign

 Confirm the new APR is fixed unless you accept variable risk.
 Verify prepayment penalties do not exist.
-Ensure autopay discounts are included in quoted rates.
+Ensure autopay discounts are included in quoted rates—many lenders quote headline rates excluding 0.25% autopay reduction.
 Update your debt inventory and recalculate your payoff timeline after closing—refinancing changes both rate and term assumptions.

 Compare Total Cost, Not Monthly Payment